-- A temporary risk: at the heart of the crisis, the loss of landmarks for market players mechanically leads to an increase of volatility of prices.
-This phenomenon should abate once the duration of the crisis and the profile of the recovery are clarified (whatever the levels of the prices then reached, these should be less volatile) - A residual risk: in many industries some companies will be weakened, and the recovery period may also be a time when pre-crisis market shares are challenged by competitors.
+- A temporary uncertainty: at the heart of the crisis, the loss of landmarks for market players mechanically leads to an increase of volatility of prices.
+This phenomenon should abate once the duration of the crisis and the profile of the recovery are clarified (whatever the levels of the prices then reached, these should be less volatile.) - A residual uncertainty: in many industries some companies will be weakened, and the recovery period may also be a time when pre-crisis market shares are challenged by competitors.
 The field of possibilities for certain sectors should consequently widen, over a period expanding beyond the renewed visibility, generating a "residual" volatility in the sector for a longer time - i.e. a risk premium.

-Finally, to complete this overview, it has to be noted that transactions concerning large blocks of shares, such as IPOs or public offers, dried up.
-Likewise, over-thecounter acquisitions and disposals have been massively interrupted, closed transactions have become rare.
+Finally, to complete this overview, it must be noted that number of transactions concerning large blocks of shares, such as IPOs or public offers, has significantly dropped.
+Likewise, over-the-counter acquisitions and disposals have also been significantly interrupted, closed transactions have become rare.
 As to the few remaining transactions, they are likely to have been concluded on atypical conditions, for example due to a distressed situation9.